Koromix/rygel/web/koffi.dev/pages/callbacks.md

 // With the classic syntax, this callback expects an integer and returns nothing const ExampleCallback = koffi.proto('ExampleCallback', 'void', ['int']);

-// With the prototype parser, this callback expects a double and float, and returns the sum as a double const AddDoubleFloat = koffi.proto('double AddDoubleFloat(double d, float f)');
+// With the prototype parser, this callback expects a double and float, and returns a double const AddDoubleFloat = koffi.proto('double AddDoubleFloat(double d, float f)');
 ```